pi-base/data/spaces/i^i/properties/connected.md

 property: connected
 value: true
 ---
-$I^I$ is a product of connect spaces, and thus is connected.
+$I^I$ is a product of connected spaces, and thus is connected.